top of page

 Postdoctoral Fellows

-Yeonsoo is a postdoctoral fellow at MABL.
+Yeonsoo Park is a postdoctoral fellow at MABL.
 He is interested in the biopsychosocial risk factors related to suicidal thoughts and behaviors and has been recently examining how basic cognitive functions may influence decision-making in suicide.
 Yeonsoo earned his Ph.D. from the University of Notre Dame, where he studied proximal risk factors of suicidality using ecological momentary assessment and stigma surrounding disclosure of self-harm under the mentorship of Dr. Brooke Ammerman.
 Yeonsoo completed his clinical internship at McLean Hospital and has been trained in CBT, ACT, and DBT.
 Prior to completing his doctorate, Yeonsoo earned his MA in counseling and clinical psychology from Sogang University in South Korea, and his BA in psychology from New York University.

 Clinical Psychology Interns